-- At Eisenach’s Wartburg Castle, a historical Christmas markets brings medieval crafts and trades back to life: Meet candlemakers and glassblowers, musicians and magicians at his highly atmospheric event, set against the backdrop of UNESCO World Heritage site Wartburg Castle.
-Also on the agenda: lots of food, drink plus various concerts and performances!
+Each year, the UNESCO-listed Wartburg Castle hosts a historical Christmas market bringing medieval crafts and trades back to life: Meet candlemakers and glassblowers, musicians and magicians at his highly atmospheric event, set against the backdrop of UNESCO World Heritage site Wartburg Castle.
 (Market open on first, second and third Advent weekend)

 (Market open on second and third Advent weekend)

-- Next stop: Leipzig (approx. 1 hr 30 min drive), a city that is all glitter and sparkling during the festive season.
-Things revolve around the truly splendid Christmas market right in the historical city centre.
-It dates back to the 15th century and features more than 250 stalls.
-Marvel at its famous giant spruce tree and try some delicacies in the market’s special Scandinavian section.
+Our next stop Leipzig (approx. 1 hr 30 min drive) is a city that is all glitter and sparkling during the festive season – and, of course, things revolve around a truly splendid Christmas market right in the historical city centre.

 Christmas market in Leipzig